-- [69] The Respondent provided a flow chart based on sections of the MGA.
+- [56] The Respondent provided a flow chart based on sections of the MGA.
 The first question asked is if the property is a dormitory under the definition in section 326(1).
 If so, does section 351(1) apply private act, then the property is exempt unless there is a bylaw under section 351(2) to remove the exempt.
 The second question is whether the property is used for educational purposes as per section 362(1)(d).
 If yes then the property is exempt, if not then taxable.
 The final question is whether Used Chiefly for Religious Use 362(1)(k).
-If yes then the property is exempt, if not then taxable. - [70] The Respondent reviewed relevant sections of the MGA in support of its argument (to be thoroughly considered during analysis). - [71] The Respondent explained that the Complainant applies all arguments in one document, without referencing its application to any of the fifteen rolls before the Board.
-The points are generally made through reference to exemption legislation. - [72] The Respondent argued that nowhere in MGA does 'Religious Use' broadly exempt a college campus, and especially not their dormitories.
-The MGA does not contemplate 'religious education'
+If yes then the property is exempt, if not then taxable. - [57] The Respondent reviewed relevant sections of the MGA in support of its argument (to be thoroughly considered during analysis). - [58] The Respondent explained that the Complainant applies all arguments in one document, without referencing its application to any of the fifteen rolls before the Board.
+The points are generally made through reference to exemption legislation. - [59] The Respondent argued that nowhere in MGA does 'Religious Use' broadly exempt a college campus, and especially not their dormitories.
+The MGA does not contemplate 'religious education' as qualifying for broad tax exemptions, incorporating both education and religious into the broadest of exemptions. - [60] The Respondent noted that the MGA refers to 'religious education' once, only within 362(1)(k).
+Extending this brief reference as providing all encompassing religious-education exemption for faith-based post-secondary campuses is unjustified.

-- as qualifying for broad tax exemptions, incorporating both education and religious into the broadest of exemptions. - [73] The Respondent noted that the MGA refers to 'religious education' once, only within 362(1)(k).
-Extending this brief reference as providing all encompassing religious-education exemption for faith-based post-secondary campuses is unjustified. - [74] The Respondent argued that all property is taxable by default.
-Exemption is achieved through legislation. - [75] The Respondent explained that college operates as 'Prairie College', not Prairie Bible College, Prairie Bible Institute, or Bible School.
+- [61] The Respondent argued that all property is taxable by default.
+Exemption is achieved through legislation. - [62] The Respondent explained that college operates as 'Prairie College', not Prairie Bible College, Prairie Bible Institute, or Bible School.
 Prairie College is approved for Post-Secondary Education, and it offers a degree, in Divinity, and other diplomas, certificates and license programs, such as: - I. Diploma in Sports Management - II.
 PCP (Primary Care Paramedic) and ACP (Advanced Care Paramedic) accreditation courses - III.
 Practical Nurse Diploma - IV.
 Certificate in Outdoor Leadership - V. Diploma in Outdoor Leadership - VI.
 Bachelor of Arts in Intercultural Studies (BAIS) - VII.
-Licensed Commercial Pilot in Aviation program. - [76] The Respondent indicated that the Complainant asserts the religious component of the college.
-While the Respondent asserts the religious element of the college is not relevant, in terms of tax exemption. - [77] The Respondent argued that the campus infrastructure is primarily purpose built for educational use, similar in layout to most postsecondary campuses.
-As a faith-based campus, and there are several in the province, education includes religious components. - [78] The Respondent explained that prior to the original Bylaw 1043-91, there was an agreement in place for Complainant to indemnify the Respondent of costs.
-It seems the agreement was cumbersome to administer, so it was agreed that property tax would be a suitable way to move forward continuing for 31 years so far. - [79] The Respondent presented that Prairie College student housing is comprised of one dormitorystyle (common living areas and bathrooms) and one apartment-style (self-contained suites), all of which are assessed as taxable. - [80] The Respondent indicated that the dormitory-style student housing is located on the subject property land, therefore the land associated for the student housing is also taxable.
+Licensed Commercial Pilot in Aviation program. - [63] The Respondent indicated that the Complainant asserts the religious component of the college.
+While the Respondent asserts the religious element of the college is not relevant, in terms of tax exemption. - [64] The Respondent argued that the campus infrastructure is primarily purpose built for educational use, similar in layout to most postsecondary campuses.
+As a faith-based campus, and there are several in the province, education includes religious components. - [65] The Respondent explained that prior to the original Bylaw 1043-91, there was an agreement in place for Complainant to indemnify the Respondent of costs.
+It seems the agreement was cumbersome to administer, so it was agreed that property tax would be a suitable way to move forward continuing for 31 years so far. - [66] The Respondent presented that Prairie College student housing is comprised of one dormitorystyle (common living areas and bathrooms) and one apartment-style (self-contained suites), all of which are assessed as taxable. - [67] The Respondent indicated that the dormitory-style student housing is located on the subject property land, therefore the land associated for the student housing is also taxable. - [68] The Respondent explained that section 362(1)(k) states that religious exemptions from taxation are property: - I. ...used chiefly for divine service, public service, or religious education. - II. ...and any parcel of land that is held by the religious body and used only as a parking area in connection with those purposes.